doc-ai/tensorflow/tensorflow/contrib/makefile/README_ANDROID_DOCAI.md

 ## Binaries

-You now have the required binaries at the following paths in *tensorflow/contrib/makefile*
+You now have the required binaries at the following paths in *tensorflow/contrib/makefile*.
+We currently use the dynamically loaded *libprotobuf.so* rather than the static *libprotobuf.a* library but keep copies of both.

 **arm64-v8:**

 ```
 gen-protobuf/arm64-v8.android/lib/libprotobuf.a
-downloads/nsync/builds/aarch64.android.clang/nsync.a
+gen-protobuf/arm64-v8.android/lib/libprotobuf.so
+downloads/nsync/builds/aarch64.android.clang/libnsync.a
 gen/lib/android_arm64-v8a/libtensorflow-core.a
 ```